-French King François Ier (premier) was perhaps best known as a Renaissance King.
-Known as “Francis 1 of France”, he was a lover of the arts and literature becoming renowned for his fine tastes in architecture, sculptures and paintings.
+He was known as a lover of the arts and literature, becoming renowned for his fine tastes in architecture, sculptures and paintings.
 He put Paris and France at the forefront when it comes to being one of the cultural capitals of the world.
 Move over, Florence, it was time for the City of Light to shine.

-But his reputation was deeply maligned by a fateful war he undertook against his grand rival, the Habsburg King Charles V. The consequences of the war would push Francois to seek out the “new world” of North America, and reclaim his reputation.
+But his reputation was deeply maligned by a fateful war he undertook against his grand rival, the Habsburg King Charles V. The consequences of the war would push Francois to seek out the “new world” of North America to reclaim his reputation.

-Today, he is one of the among the most famous French Kings whose history is taught in schools across France.
-So let’s look at a few facts about François I of France, from his family life, his accomplishments, and his legacy.
+Today, he is one of the among the most famous Kings in French history taught in schools across France.
+So let’s look at a few facts about Francis I of France, his family life, his accomplishments, and his legacy.
 Allons-y!

 1. He was born in the town of Cognac.